ldiez/5GvRanControllerQBD/README.md

 This repository contains a model implementation of the flexible functional split controller for 5G vRAN architectures.

-The repository is split into an event driven simulator and an implementation of the theoretical model (to be added).
+The repository is split into an event driven simulator and an implementation of the theoretical model.

-*More detailed information will be added soon*
+*More detailed information will be added soon, once an ongoing paper is finished*

-## Model implementation
+## QBD model

 The theoretical model is implemented in Matlab.
 The Matlab code solves the underlying Markov Chain (QBD process).